CompassRose/tom-sternberg/README.md

 ## Tom-Sternberg -- Sandbox Project

-This is an Angular/cli Sandbox where I learn/practice concepts needed to work in this industry.
+This is an Angular/cli Sandbox where I learn/practice Front-End Development concepts.
 It is a test bed, not production by any means.
+In the process of implementing Express back-end support.

-+ Angular/cli
++ Angular/Cli
   - Lazy loaded
   - Module pattern
   - Drag n Drop
   - Decorators
   - Pipes
+  - Typescript
 + SCSS
   - Mixins
   - Functions